Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/sprintA/us003/01.requirements-engineering/Readme.md

-# US03 - As a HRM, I want to register an employee with a profession and key attributes.
+# US003 - As an HRM, I want to register a collaborator with a job and fundamental characteristics

 ## 1. Requirements Engineering